luisluis8414/twitch_keyword_scan/README.md

 ## Overview

-this script monitors a twitch chat for occurrences of a specified keyword. if the keyword is detected being spammed (repeated multiple times within a specific time window), the script logs a spam warning and plays a sound.
+this simple script monitors a twitch chat for occurrences of a specified keyword. if the keyword is detected being spammed (repeated multiple times within a specific time window), the script logs a spam warning and plays a sound.

+## Use case

+for example: i use this while learning, to be notified when POE keys are giveawayed by a channel

 ## Features